jinmmin/beanboat.github.io/_posts/2022-06-04-atlanta-and-the-great-smoky-mountains.md

 tags: ["travel"]
 ---

 Zoltan and I went to the Great Smoky Mountains in the end of May, to take some time off before I transit to a new company.
-We chose it because of several reasons: we have never been to the southern states but heard South and North Carolina have nice views, the Great Smoky Mountains national park is one of top most visited national parks in the States, I had a long vacation so it was a good time to go to a faraway place.
+We chose it because of several reasons: we have never been to the southern states but heard South and North Carolina have nice views, the Great Smoky Mountains National Park is one of top most visited national parks in the States, I had a long vacation so it was a good time to go to a faraway place.

 ## Day 1 - Arriving in Atlanta
-We took a flight in the evening, slept at the plane, and arrived in Atlanta in the early morning.
+We took a flight in the evening, slept in the plane, and arrived in Atlanta in the early morning.
 The first thing we did in Atlanta was to have a classic Southern breakfast.
 We were excited that the restaurant was owned by local Black people, though, we later realized that this is very common in Atlanta.
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMG_5388.JPG" />

 We then visited the Atlanta History Center to learn about the histories.
 The <a href="https://www.atlantahistorycenter.com/buildings-and-grounds/swan-house/">Swan House</a> in the center was a nice addition.
 It vividly exhibited the upper class life after the Civil War.
 Apart from that, we also visited <a href="https://www.atlantahistorycenter.com/exhibitions/cyclorama/">The Battle of Atlanta Cyclorama painting</a>, CNN, and Georgia Institute of Technology.